 A few years later, McKeon had better luck with The Division.
-This drama, which aired on the Lifetime cable network, featured a group of female police officers.
+The show, which aired on the Lifetime network, featured a group of female police officers.
 McKeon starred as Inspector Jinny Exstead and Bonnie Bedelia played her boss.
 Other cast members included Lisa Vidal, Tracey Needham and Jon Hamm.
-The show also provided McKeon with an opportunity to work behind the camera, serving as a director in several episodes.
+The show also provided McKeon with an opportunity to work behind the camera, serving as a director for several episodes.
 During the run of the show, McKeon turned down an opportunity to reunite with her The Facts of Life co-stars for a 2001 television movie.

 McKeon has been married to Marc Andrus since 2003.
 The couple has two children together.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!